DevCharu/MovieWebsite/README.md

 # MovieWebsite
- I'm going to create Netflix with HTML, CSS and JavaScript
+ Build a Movie website with HTML, CSS and JavaScript